10-Q 1 aap-20241005.htm 10-Q aap-20241005

 Right-of-use assets obtained in exchange for lease obligations:

-During the twelve and twenty-eight weeks ended July 13, 2024 and July 15, 2023, the Company did not purchase any shares of the Company’s common stock under the share repurchase program.
-The Company had $947.3 million remaining under the share repurchase program as of July 13, 2024.
+During the twelve and forty weeks ended October 5, 2024 and October 7, 2023, the Company did not purchase any shares of the Company’s common stock under the share repurchase program.
+The Company had $947.3 million remaining under the share repurchase program as of October 5, 2024.

 The computations of basic and diluted earnings per share were as follows: